rapyuta-robotics/rapyuta-io-docs/hugo/content/5_deep-dives/53_Networking-and-communication/531_ROS-network-routed.md

 ![Scoped topic as shown](/images/multi-robot-communication/scoped-as-shown.png?classes=border,shadow&width=50pc)

 {{% notice note %}}
-If in the ROSmsg logs you experience the error: ***incoming connection failed: unable to receive data from sender, check sender's logs for details***, please ignore it.
-The error message is generated by ROS internally as a side effect of the sniffing done by the cloud bridge so as to determine metadata related to ROS message type for the service.
+If in the ROS message logs you experience the error: ***incoming connection failed: unable to receive data from sender, check sender's logs for details***, please ignore it.
+The error message is generated by ROS internally as a side effect of the sniffing done by the cloud bridge to determine metadata related to ROS message type for the service.
 It has no other effects on your code and/or the code's functionality, and you can safely ignore it.
 {{% /notice %}}

 #### Targeting: auto prefix or namespace unwrapping for peers